The WWF is run at a local level by the following offices...

 The Sustainable Consumption and Production Project

-The Sustainable Consumption and Production (SCP) project is a three-year project funded by the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU) as part of their International Climate Initiative (IKI) to establish low carbon consumption and production.
+The Sustainable Consumption and Production is a project funded by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) as part of their International Climate Initiative (IKI) to establish low carbon consumption and production.